Connecticut River Academy at Goodwin University

 Students who attend CTRA have a unique opportunity to take college courses while still in high school.
-Our scholars have direct access to the same facilities as Goodwin College students.
-Beginning in grade 11, our students have the ability to take credit-bearing courses at Goodwin College.
+Our scholars have direct access to the same facilities as Goodwin University students.
+Beginning in grade 11, our students have the ability to take credit-bearing courses at Goodwin University.
 Students who maintain a high level of academic achievement can earn up to a year of college credit in a wide range of academic areas, including courses in environmental science, criminal justice, human services, business administration, and advanced manufacturing.